Ça Va Chier: 29 years of playing AC/DC in Switzerland

-Explosive cocktail of hard rock from time to time blows up calm Geneva city at the parties at Mr. Pickwick’s pub and underground festivals.
-Thus, I discovered 5 musicians, who created their own style not taking themselves seriously.
+Explosive cocktail of hard rock from time to time blows up calm Geneva city at the parties during underground festivals or parties at local pubs.

 During Fêtes de Genève I was crawling around with a couple of mates.
 A sudden sound of AC/DC’s “Hell Bells” made me stop beside the stage.
 I turned my head to look at the musicians and saw them starting to perfom real rock in UNDERPANTS!
 Of course, I was curious to know them better.

-They are Ça Va Chier, who performs cover rock in Geneva for almost 29 years.
+They are Ça Va Chier.
+They play cover rock in Geneva for almost 29 years.

-Once at Mr. Pickwick we met behind the stage to have a talk.
+Once at Mr. Pickwick’s we met behind the stage to have a talk.

 SUISSEPIC: How did you created the band?